Denver Spinal Cord Injury LawyerRequest Free Consultation

 If you suffer from even a minor spinal injury, your ability to perform daily tasks and job duties may be considerably inhibited.
 Cervical radiculopathy symptoms can result in a significant loss of wages or even a loss of employment altogether.

 You have rights.
-If your injury was caused by the reckless or careless actions of someone else, the attorneys at Fuicelli & Lee, P.C. can help you pursue compensation for medical bills, lost wages, pain and suffering, and other undue expenses you may be facing.
+If your injury was caused by the reckless or careless actions of someone else, the Denver personal injury attorneys at Fuicelli & Lee can help you pursue compensation for medical bills, lost wages, pain and suffering, and other undue expenses you may be facing.

-Call Fuicelli & Lee, P.C. today at 303-355-7202 to discuss your spinal cord injury case for free with a skilled lawyer.
-We welcome clients from Denver, Longmont, Pueblo and other areas along the Front Range.
+Call Fuicelli & Lee today at (303) 355-7202 to discuss your spinal cord injury case for free with a skilled lawyer.
+We welcome clients from Denver, Longmont, and other areas along the Front Range.
 Se habla Español.